GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 layout: post
 title: Control how your app is launched
 subhead: |
-  Launch handler lets you control how your app is launched, e.g., whether it uses an existing window and whether the chosen window is navigated to the launch URL.
+  Launch handler lets you control how your app is launched, for example, whether it uses an existing or a new window and whether the chosen window is navigated to the launch URL.
 This also enqueues a `LaunchParams` object in the launched page's `window.launchQueue`, similar to the File Handling API.